xuanyuan14/ARES/README.md

 ## Notice
 * Please make sure that all the pre-trained model parameters have been loaded correctly, or the zero-shot or fine-tuning performance will be greatly impacted.
 * We welcome anyone who would like to contribute to this repo. 🤗
-* If you have any other questions, please feel free to contact me via [chenjia0831@gmail.com]() or open an issue.# ARES-master
+* If you have any other questions, please feel free to contact me via [chenjia0831@gmail.com]() or open an issue.